A credit limit decrease can be an unwelcome event, but they’re fairly common and not final.

-When the COVID-19 pandemic hit the U.S. in March, card issuers soon began to reevaluate credit lines.
-In fact, a July 2020 LendingTree survey found that 34% of cardholders had at least one of their credit cards limits reduced that summer.
+When the COVID-19 pandemic hit the U.S. in March 2020, card issuers began to reevaluate credit lines.
+In fact, a July 2020 LendingTree survey found that 34 percent of cardholders had at least one of their credit cards’ limits reduced that summer.

 Among those who felt the credit line squeeze was John Egan, a financial writer from Austin, Texas.
-Although he always maintained a healthy credit history, the lines on three of four of his cards were shortened in 2020.
+Though he always maintained a healthy credit history, the lines on three of his four cards were cut back in 2020.
 “It all basically happened at once,” says Egan.
-“One card’s limit went down by about 65%, and that was a business card, but all were cut by at least a thousand dollars.”
+“One card’s limit went down by about 65 percent, and that was a business card.
+But all were cut by at least a thousand dollars.”

 Outside of problematic credit card activity and economic volatility, issuers may also adjust credit limits based on their own internal financial circumstances and capital reserves.